Good to know

 You may like to find out more about the opera you are to see by studying the festival book and the libretto beforehand, either during the journey to Savonlinna or at your hotel.

 The librettos are in the original language with a Finnish translation, and there is also a short article about the opera and a synopsis in Finnish and English.

-You can buy the festival book and librettos at our online shop or your hotel.
-Advance orders are handled by the Savonlinna Opera Festival Office and our partner the Savonlinna Swimming Club, which also sells books and librettos in and outside Olavinlinna Castle on opera nights.
+You can buy the librettos at our Office or your hotel.
+Advance orders are handled by the Savonlinna Opera Festival Office and our partner the Savonlinna Swimming Club, which also sells librettos in and outside Olavinlinna Castle on opera nights.
 Buying them helps to support the Swimming Club’s youth work.

 Savonlinna Summer University and the Savonlinna Opera Festival arrange pre-opera talks in Finnish.
-These talks, which are open to anyone, begin at 17.00 (Castle in the Water July 8-9 at 12.30 and Iolanta July 29 at 13) and last about an hour.
+These talks, which are open to anyone, begin at 17.00 and last about an hour.
 The price per talk is €8.
 Groups are asked to book in advance at Savonlinna Summer University, tel. +358 44 773 0998, www.savonlinnankesayliopisto.net.